On base loci of higher fundamental forms of toric varieties: Preliminaries

 \section{Preliminaries}

-In this section we begin by recalling the definition of the $m$-th fundamental form of a projective variety, and then the definition of the projective toric variety $X\subseteq\mathbb P^n$ associated to (a subset of) the set of integer points of a lattice polytope $\Delta$.
-After recalling the definition of the lattice width $\lw(\Delta)$ we relate it to the base locus of the $m$-th fundamental form of $X$ at a general point.
+In this section we begin by recalling the definition of the $m$-th fundamental form of a projective variety, and then the definition of the projective toric variety $X\subseteq\mathbb P^n$ associated to a set $S = \{p_0,\dots,p_n\}$ of lattice points.
+Finally we restrict to the case in which $S$ is the set of all lattice points in a lattice polytope $\Delta$.